• Skip to primary navigation

 Did you know that the Veterans Health Administration is the largest health care system in the US?
 With that in mind, it’s hard to believe how often veterans health care falls short.

-Our veterans made the ultimate sacrifice for us, so they deserve the very best care when they get home.
+Our veterans made the ultimate sacrifice for us, so they clearly deserve the very best care when they get home.
 The sad news is that veteran benefits and programs often fail our beloved veterans.
 The good news is that these programs are always improving.

 Not too long ago, President Biden signed new legislation set to help support veterans more moving forward.
 Among the issues addressed were veterans suffering from WWII cancer and toxic burns.